The $M_d$-Approximation Property and Unitarisability

 Observe that $M_2(G)$ is the algebra of Herz--Schur multipliers of $G$.
 Thus, $M_2$-weak amenability and weak amenability are the same; see e.g. \cite[Theorem 1.12]{HaaKra}.

 Let $\Phi:E\to F$ be a bounded linear map between Banach spaces.
 We denote by $\Phi^*:F^*\to E^*$ its adjoint map.
-The following is a classical result in functional analysis, whose proof is a nice exercise.
-We will make extensive use of it.
+We will make extensive use of the following classical result, whose proof we include for the reader's convenience.